 One day the Bodhisatta heard a man crying in the forest and went to help.
 He said he’d been lost for seven days, so the Bodhisatta told him to climb on his back and he carried him out of the forest where he could find his way back to the city.

-At that time, the king’s state elephant had just died and the king had made an announcement to his subjects that they should inform him if they knew of any elephant fit for a king.
-Once the forester was back home, he told the king about the magnificent white elephant that had saved him and said he could lead the king’s mahouts to capture it.
+At that time, the king’s state elephant had died and the king made an announcement to his subjects that they should inform him if they knew of any elephant fit for a king.
+The forester told the king about the magnificent white elephant that had saved him and said he could lead the king’s mahouts to capture it.

-The king’s men found the Bodhisatta feeding in a lake.
-Though he had the strength to defeat an entire army he chose to neither fight nor flee so as to not damage his virtue.
+The king sent the forester with a large group of men and they found the Bodhisatta feeding in a lake.
+Though he had the strength to defeat an entire army, the Bodhisatta chose to neither fight nor flee so as to not damage his virtue.
 He was seized and led down to the city where the king had decorated the streets and prepared a special stable.
 The Bodhisatta was offered all manner of fine food, but he refused to eat, declaring, “Without my mother, I will eat nothing.”
 The king was moved by this devotion and set the Bodhisatta free.
 He walked back home and continued to care for his mother.

 In honor of the Bodhisatta, the king had a stone image of his likeness made for worship and created an annual elephant festival.
 The king also built a town near the Bodhisatta’s lake so he could provide food for him and his mother.
 And after his mother died, the Bodhisatta went to a monastery to live with its five hundred ascetics and the king also supported them.